pnnl/brain_ohsu/README.md

 Please follow the instructions at [Github TrailMap](https://github.com/AlbertPun/TRAILMAP) with these modifications.
 * When preparing the data for training, the location of the  data is set directly with the prepare_data.py file at data_original_path and data_set_path for each of the functions.
 * The data_set_path should match the name provided as the training data under train.py at line 21 and 22.
-* The number of examples should be set directly within prepare_data with the nb_examples variable.
+* The number of examples should be set directly within prepare_data with the nb_examples variable or as multiple of tif files in line 88 in generate_data_set.py
 * The boolean argument indicates if the training should use normal setting or the settings adopted from nnU-net.

 ```